2,4-Di-tert-butylphenol

 2,4-Di-tert-butylphenol (2,4-DTBP) is a white solid with a phenolic odour.
 It is primarily used as a raw material for the production of several commercially important antioxidants and phenolic benzotriazole-type UV absorbers.
 It also finds use as a starting material in the synthesis of agrochemicals, fragrances and catalysts (i.e. Jacobsen's catalyst).

 Despite its toxicity against most tested organisms, it is made by a wide range of living organisms: 169 species of bacteria, fungi, plants, and animals.

 Synthesis

 The butylation of phenol is typically achieved by a Friedel–Crafts alkylation with isobutylene catalysed by a strong acid.
 These acids can be either liquids like triflic acid, or solid acids such as zeolites.
 The isobutylene can be generated in situ by the dehydration of tert-butyl alcohol or methyl tert-butyl ether, which being liquids are simpler to handle than the highly flammable isobutylene gas.

 Applications

-2,4-DTBP is used in the production of antioxidants like tris(2,4-di-tert-butylphenyl)phosphite.
+2,4-DTBP is used in the production of antioxidants like tris(2,4-di-tert-butylphenyl)phosphite and bis(2,4-di-tert-butylphenyl) pentaerythritol diphosphite.

+Phytopathogen defense

+2,4-DTBP produced by phyllosphere-associated Aspergillus cvjetkovicii has been found to enhance the resistance of host rice cultivars to the fungal pathogen Rhizoctonia solani.
+Exogenous application of 2,4-DTBP has also been shown to provide similar protective effects against R. solani in cucumber, maize, soybean and tomato to varying degrees.
+2,4-DTB's antioxidant activity has a direct scavenging effect on reactive oxygen species (ROS) in R. solani, leading to the repression of RsAMT1 (an ammonium transporter gene) transcription.
+RsAMT1 is essential for R. solani pathogenicity, hyphal growth and sclerotia formation.
+RsAMT1 is activated by RsbZIP, a transcription factor dependent on ROS homeostasis.
+ROS deficiency caused by 2,4-DTBP suppresses the transcriptional switch of the bZIP-AMT1 pathway, leading to a reduction in R. solani pathogenicity.
+Rice leaf cultivars enriched with Aspergillus cvjetkovicii and 2,4-DTBP demonstrate a reduced area of R. solani-associated necrotic lesions.

+2,4-DTBP has shown defensive activity against other rice phytopathogens, including Fusarium fujikuroi, and is non-toxic to resistant host plants.